top of page

 _

-He is the author and co-editor of the best-selling book Black Cinema & Visual Culture: Art and Politics in the 21st Century (Routledge, 2023), alongside preeminent film scholar and critic Ed Guerrero.
-The socially timely book debuted number one on Amazon Books: New Releases.
+His influential essay Black Cinema Matters was published in The New Republic magazine and â€‹ he is the primary editor of the landmark book Black Cinema & Visual Culture: Art and Politics in the 21st Century (Routledge, 2023), which debuted number one on Amazon: New Releases.

 bottom of page